Code is Too Hard To Think About - Slashdot

 Re: (Score:2)

-I like where you went with this.
-The value of software isn't what it does for customers external and internal, but rather the career longevity that it can contribute to.
-So just create a good enough wheel and then keep it spinning until retirement... works for me!

-Obviously bullshit statement there (Score:3)
+Obviously bullshit statement there (Score:5, Insightful)

 No, there isn't.
 So this guy, criticizing, is making shit up in order to do it.